kkrt-labs/kakarot-ssj/docs/CONTRIBUTING.md

 ## Issues and feature requests

-You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?Take a look at
+You've found a bug in the source code, a mistake in the documentation or maybe you'd like a new feature?
+Take a look at
 [GitHub Discussions](https://github.com/sayajin-labs/kakarot-ssj/discussions) to
 see if it's already being discussed.
 You can help us by [submitting an issue on GitHub](https://github.com/sayajin-labs/kakarot-ssj/issues).